What to know about coronavirus after 2 deaths, 13 cases in Washington

 What are coronavirus symptoms?

 The symptoms of coronavirus are similar to the flu or colds.
-Symptoms include a runny nose, headache, cough, sore throat, fever and a general feeling of being unwell, according to the Washington State Department of Health.
+Symptoms include fever, cough, and shortness of breath or difficulty breathing, according to the Washington State Department of Health.

 The severity of symptoms ranges significantly.
 Some cases are very mild with symptoms similar to the common cold, and some cases are more like severe pneumonia that require hospitalization.